-The Hybrid Configuration wizard automatically enables all hybrid deployment features by default each time it runs.
-If you want to disable specific hybrid configuration features, you need to use the Exchange Management Shell and the Set-HybridConfiguration cmdlet.
-The following hybrid deployment features are enabled by default by the wizard:
+By default, the Hybrid Configuration wizard automatically enables all hybrid deployment features each time it runs.
+To disable specific hybrid configuration features, you need to use the Set-HybridConfiguration in the Exchange Management Shell.
+By default, the following hybrid deployment features are enabled by the wizard:

 Hybrid configuration options

-|Secure mail certificate||The wizard requires you to select a specific certificate issued by a third-party Certificate Authority (CA) that's used to authenticate and secure email messages sent between the on-premises and Exchange Online organizations.|
+|Secure mail certificate||Select certificate that was issued by a trusted third-party Certificate Authority (CA).
+This certificate is used to authenticate and secure mail sent between the on-premises and Exchange Online organizations.|

 Hybrid Configuration Engine

 - The Update-HybridConfiguration cmdlet triggers the Hybrid Configuration Engine to start.

-The Hybrid Configuration Engine reads the "desired state" stored on the
+- The Hybrid Configuration Engine reads the "desired state" stored on the

 HybridConfigurationActive Directory object.

-The Hybrid Configuration Engine discovers topology data and current configuration from the on-premises Exchange organization.
+- The Hybrid Configuration Engine discovers topology data and current configuration from the on-premises Exchange organization.

-The Hybrid Configuration Engine discovers topology data and current configuration from the Exchange Online organization.
+- The Hybrid Configuration Engine discovers topology data and current configuration from the Exchange Online organization.

-Based on the desired state, topology data, and current configuration, the Hybrid Configuration Engine establishes the "difference" between the on-premises Exchange and Exchange Online organizations.
+- The Hybrid Configuration Engine establishes the "difference" between the on-premises Exchange and Exchange Online organizations.